 A robust public process continues into construction

-Public outreach will remain an important part of the project as it transitions towards construction in late 2025.
-Members of the Haverhill community can anticipate an introductory public information meeting which will explain how the design-builder will stage the project, steps they will take to keep traffic moving during construction, how they will meet environmental commitments, and more.
-Regular updates will be issued during construction so that residents can monitor project progress and know what to expect from construction activities.
+Public outreach will remain an important part of the project once it transitions into construction.
+Members of the community can expect an introductory public information meeting.
+The meeting will explain how the design-builder will stage the project, the steps they will take to keep traffic moving during construction, and how the environmental commitments will be met.
+Regular updates will be issued through this website and the project’s email distribution system, as was done during the repair work in early 2025.
+This will allow residents to monitor project progress and know what to expect during construction.
+With construction expected to begin in late 2025, we encourage all interested parties to sign up to receive project updates.
+To see an example of a website for a project in active construction, please see: I-495 Andover-Lawrence bridge replacements.